-Exposure Pathway and/or Sample Number of Representative Samples and Sample Locations Sampling and Collection Frequency Type and Frequency of Analysis 3.
-Waterborne a.
-Surface 3 One sample upriver.
-Two samples downriver.
-Composite sample over one month period 4 .
-Gamma isotopic analysis 2 , monthly.
-Composite for tritium analysis, quarterly. b.
-Drinking Two samples at each of the three nearest water treatment plants that could be affected by plant discharges.
-Two samples at a control location.
-Composite sample of river water near the intake of each water treatment plant over two week period 4 when I-131 analysis is required for each sample; monthly composite otherwise; and grab sample of finished water at each water treatment plant every two weeks or monthly, as appropriate.
-I-131 analysis on each sample when the dose calculated for the consumption of the water is greater than 1 mrem per year 5 .
-Composite for gross beta and gamma isotopic analysis 2 on raw water, monthly.
-Gross beta, gamma isotopic and I-131 analyses on grab sample of finished water, monthly.
-Composite for tritium analysis on raw and finished water, quarterly. c.
-Groundwater See Table 2-3 and Figure 2-4 for well locations.
-Quarterly sample; pump used to sample GW wells; grab sample from yard drains and ponds Tritium, gamma isotopic, and field parameters (pH, temperature, conductivity, dissolved oxygen, oxidation/reduction potential, and turbidity) of each sample quarterly; Hard to detect radionuclides as necessary based on results of tritium and gamma
+Exposure Pathway and/or Sample Approximate Number of Sample Locations Sampling and Collection Frequency Type of Analysis and Frequency Drinking Water (e & f) One sample of river water near the intake and one sample of finished water from each of one to three of the nearest water supplies which could be affected by HNP discharges.
+River water collected near the intake will be a composite sample; the finished water will be a grab sample.
+These samples will be collected monthly unless the calculated dose due to consumption of the water is greater than 1 mrem/year; then the collection will be biweekly.
+The collections may revert to monthly should the calculated doses become less than 1 mrem/year.
+I-131 analysis on each sample when biweekly collections are required.
+Gross beta and gamma isotopic analysis on each sample; composite (by location) for tritium analysis, quarterly.
+Groundwater See Table 2-3, Figure 2-3, and Figure 2-4 Quarterly sample; pump used to sample GW wells; grab sample from yard drains and ponds Tritium, gamma isotopic, and field parameters (pH, temperature, conductivity, dissolved oxygen, oxidation/reduction potential, and turbidity) of each sample quarterly; Hard to detect radionuclides as necessary based on results of tritium and gamma